codex-academy/taxi-trips/readme.md

 You can find more information on Taxi routes at [taximap](http://taximap.co.za/).

+## Planning

+* Do planning in Kanbanflow for 30 minutes - share your Kanbanflow link to us.
+* Do a Problem Solving Template (PST) and share it.

+Send an email with a subject of `My planning` to `mentors@projectcodex.co` this should includes link to your planning on your KanbanFlow board and your PST.

 ## Travis

 Ensure to deploy to Travis.
 Add a travis badge to the readme file.